aka434112/Covid-19-Dashboard/README.md

 # Covid-19 Dashboard

-> The dashboard depicts the number of Covid-19 cases across various states within India
+> The dashboard depicts the number of Covid-19 cases across various states in India

 ## Build Setup